 EFIAH lessons allow students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key historical events – rather than just reading or hearing about it.
 Economic Forces in American History is a “must-take” course for any student interested in learning more about the importance of American history, economics, and leadership, and is a complement to the Economics for Leaders (EFL) curriculum.

 *Lodging, meals, tuition, and materials are included in the registration fee for EFIAH programs.
-All accommodations are shared rooms in on-campus housing.
-Please visit our Frequently Asked Questions page (click on the link at the right) or contact email@example.com for details.
+All accommodations are shared rooms in on-campus housing unless COVID-19 mandates single rooms.
+Please visit our Frequently Asked Questions page (click on the link at the right) or contact firstname.lastname@example.org for details.

 Who Can Apply?